 Bordr is a technology-driven service that specialises in unbundled solutions, like obtaining a Portuguese NIF or opening a bank account.
 Known for speed and efficiency, it’s ideal for applicants who want to handle most of the D8 visa process themselves but need professional help for certain steps.

-Their transparent pricing and highly rated core services make them a cost-effective option.
+Their transparent pricing and highly rated core services make them an affordable cost option.
 However, they’re not designed to manage a full visa process from start to finish, so clients must be prepared for more hands-on involvement.

 MigRun operates as a tech-enabled marketplace, connecting clients with vetted immigration experts for different levels of assistance, from simple document reviews to full-service representation.
 Its transparent, tiered pricing and money-back guarantee offer flexibility for various budgets.